Real-Dev-Squad/website-members/README.md

 The part of the website that shows the members of RDS

-## Folder Structure
+## Project Structure

+We are using Next.js for this project.
+Next.js has a well defined directory structure that must be used to make sure the apps runs properly.
+Read more about Next.js [here](https://nextjs.org/learn/basics/create-nextjs-app?utm_source=next-site&utm_medium=homepage-cta&utm_campaign=next-website)

 ### Pages

 In `Next.js`, a page is a React Component exported from a `.js`, `.jsx`, `.ts`, or `.tsx` file in the `pages` directory.
 Each page is associated with a route based on its file/directory name.
+Read more about `pages` [here](https://nextjs.org/docs/basic-features/pages).
 An example is given below -

 #### Directory Structure